The Aviation Law Review: Japan

 Separately, aircraft owned by any person (individual or entity) falling under (a) or (b) may not be registered in Japan.

 iii Foreign carriers

 Foreign carriers must obtain permission from the MLIT to operate international routes to and from Japan.
-An application for the permission must describe their corporate information, operation plans (including the origin, intermediate stops, destination and airports to be used along the routes and distance between each point), aircraft information, frequency and schedule of service, outline of facilities for maintenance and operational control, outline of plans for the prevention of unlawful seizure of aircraft and the proposed commencement date of operation, accompanied by evidence of permission of the foreign carrier's home country regarding the services on the proposed route and its incorporation documents, most recent profit and loss statement and balance sheet and conditions of carriage.
+An application for this permission must describe corporate information, operation plans (including the origin, intermediate stops, destination and airports to be used along the routes and distance between each point), aircraft information, frequency and schedule of service, an outline of facilities for maintenance and operational control, an outline of plans for the prevention of unlawful seizure of aircraft and the proposed commencement date of operation, accompanied by evidence of permission of the foreign carrier's home country regarding the services on the proposed route, and its incorporation documents, most recent profit and loss statement and balance sheet and conditions of carriage.
 The MLIT will consider, among other things, compliance by the foreign carrier with its home country laws, the applicable bilateral agreement and relationship, reciprocity, safety, protection of customers and third parties and prevention of name-lending.

 Foreign carriers are not allowed to operate on domestic routes unless specifically permitted by the MLIT.
 A foreign carrier that intends to obtain such permission must submit an application to the MLIT describing, among other specifics, the necessity to operate on domestic routes.